Flag of Calgary: Second flag

 The red field symbolizes the uniforms of the North-West Mounted Police.
 The flag's red and white colour scheme symbolizes hospitality and spirit.
 The white strips are both 3/32 the height of the flag.
 The large "C" is 11/16 the height of the flag and symbolizes the city's centennial, character, culture, charm, and the harmony between the city and its citizens.
 The "C" features a small outer ring around the circumference of the C. The Calgary White Hat located within the "C" symbolizes the history of rodeo within Calgary.
 It was deliberately placed inside the "C" to symbolize the people living inside the city.

-Due to its colour scheme and use of a cowboy hat, the flag has been jokingly compared to the logo of the Arby's restaurant chain.
+Due to its colour scheme and use of a cowboy hat, the flag has been jokingly compared to the logo of the Arby's restaurant chain and is criticised for its simplicity.

 History

 A contest was organized by the Centennial of Incorporation Committee, along with the city council.
 The winners were Gwin Clarke and Yvonne Fritz.
-Fritz would later serve in Alberta's Legislative Assembly for the Calgary-Cross district.
+Fritz later served in Alberta's Legislative Assembly for the Calgary-Cross district.
 It is assumed that the first design served until 3 October 1983, when it was replaced by the design which won the contest.
+The design was selected by Bruce Lee, one of the judges of the competition.
+In 2022, a new flag was proposed by John Vickers but was rejected by city council.